 We have a strong tendency to judge a book by its cover.
-It takes but a split-second for our opinion of a website or any visual design to be tinted.
-Positively or negatively.
+It takes but a split-second for our opinion of a website or any visual design to be tainted, positively or negatively.
 Coming up with both an appealing art direction and some efficient UX design is no easy task.
-When someone discovers your game, his first experience is shaped by your art.
-He likely first sees a picture of it.
-Be it from a screenshot, a video, or your game in action.
+When someone discovers your game, their first experience is shaped by your art.
+They likely see a picture of it first, be it from a screenshot, a video, or your game in action.

 So if you ever wondered why studios bother spending big money on polished art, now you know.